ducarme/springable/docs/creating_the_spring_model_csv_file.md

 (the distance spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](specifying_a_nonlinear_mechanical_behavior.md).
 To model contact, it is convenient to use a [CONTACT](specifying_a_nonlinear_mechanical_behavior.md#contact-behavior) nonlinear behavior.

-To define a distance spring, a line with the following structure is added to the section `DISTANCE SPRINGS`:\
+To define a distance spring, a line with the following structure is added to the section `DISTANCE SPRINGS`:

 `<node index>-<node index>-<node index>, <mechanical behavior>, [natural length]`.

 * `<node index>` is the index of a first node (the point),
 * `<node index>` is the index of the second node (to form the line),
 * `<node index>` is the index of the third node (to form the line),
 * `<mechanical behavior>` is the mechanical behavior of the distance spring.
-To specify a **linear** distance spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its tension-displacement curve.
+To specify a **linear** distance spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its force-displacement curve.
 * `[natural length]` is the natural length of the distance spring (float).
 It is an optional parameter; if not provided the natural length of the distance spring will automatically be set to the distance defined by the three nodes as created in the `NODES` section.